 More businesses will be allowed to open on May 1, including restaurant dining rooms, churches and gyms.
 These businesses must abide by the CDC recommended social distancing and sanitation protocols.
 Stitt still wants those who are 65 years or older to adhere to his “Safer at Home’ guidelines.
 Further guidelines have been issued by the Oklahoma Department of Commerce.

 The Governor advised that opening these businesses is in accordance with data provided by the state health department.
+However, guidelines for each individual city will remain in place until further notice.
+The City of Bartlesville is set to convene to discuss its ordinance on May 4.
 While re-opening businesses, Stitt acknowledged that the virus will still have a presence.

 There are over 2,800 confirmed cases of COVID-19 in Oklahoma.